PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-09 17:55:11
+Last updated: 2024-04-09 17:55:44
-Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
-Greenseers.  -  Bloodraven
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson